Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

-The next monstralizer pair we consider is $(\mb Z_{3 \text A}, 3.Fi'_{24})$, which uplift to VOAs as the three-state Potts model and its commutant in $\vn$.
-Unlike the Ising case, the commutant VOA here is not a familiar one (though it was studied in \cite{hohn_mckays_2012}); we shall only need its characters, which are images of the three-state Potts characters under the action of the Hecke operator $\hecke_{29}$.
-Also unlike the Ising case, the Verlinde lines of the three-state Potts model do not exhaust its fusion category: there is another non-invertible line which commutes with the Virasoro algebra, but not the extended chiral algebra \cite{haghighat_topological_2023, chang_topological_2019}.
+The next monstralizer pair we consider is $(\mb Z_{3 \text A}, 3.Fi'_{24})$, which uplift to VOAs as the chiral algebra $W_3$ and its commutant in $\vn$, with monstralizing RCFT the $\mb Z_3$ parafermion CFT.
+Unlike the $\mb Z_{2 A}$ case, the commutant VOA here is not a familiar one (though it was studied in \cite{hohn_mckays_2012}); we shall only need its characters, which are images of the parafermion characters under the action of the Hecke operator $\hecke_{29}$.
+Also unlike the $\mb Z_{2 A}$ case, the Verlinde lines of the $\mb Z_3$ parafermion CFT do not exhaust its fusion category of topological defects: there are additional lines which commute with the Virasoro algebra at $c = \frac{4}{5}$, but not the extended chiral algebra \cite{haghighat_topological_2023, chang_topological_2019}.
+Per the discussion in the introduction to this section, to obtain as many monstrous TDLs as possible we should start with TDLs of the $\mb Z_3$ parafermion CFT preserving $(\text{Virasoro} \otimes \overline{W}_3)$.
 The TDLs in this category and their eigenvalues are given in table \ref*{tb:tdls:potts}.

-We note that the only characters appearing in the monstralizer decomposition of $J$ in this case correspond to the chiral primaries of the three-state Potts model (rather than the Virasoro primaries), and so the TDL eigenvalues are only given for these.
 The lines labeled $W$, $\eta W$, $\eta^2 W$, $N$, and $W N$ are non-invertible.
+We pause to note that, since the modular invariant of the theory is not diagonal (with respect to Virasoro), the matrices $D_{\mc L}$ of (\ref{eq:tdls:zl}) representing the partition function of the theory twined by the various TDLs will also not be diagonal.
+In particular, given a $\mb Z_3$ parafermion TDL $\mc L$ whose eigenvalues on the Virasoro primaries are denoted $L^{\mc L}_\phi$, the partition function for the monster CFT twined by the associated TDL is, using (\ref{eq:tdls:zl}),

-Once again, using the Hecke operator for vector-valued modular forms and equation \ref*{eq:tdls:zl}, we are able to compute $q$-expansions for the defect McKay-Thompson series associated to each line. $Z^{\mc \eta}$ and $Z^{\mc \eta^2}$ are the usual McKay-Thompson series for the $\mb Z_{3 A}$ conjugacy class; the other series are novel.
+where $\vec{\chi}^{(W_3)}(\tau)$ are the $\mb Z_3$ parafermion characters and $\vec{\chi}^{(\tilde{W}_3)}$ are those of the commutant VOA (cf. equation 4.20 of \cite{haghighat_topological_2023}).
+Once again, using the Hecke operator for vector-valued modular forms, we are able to compute $q$-expansions for the defect McKay-Thompson series associated to each line. $Z^{\mc \eta}$ and $Z^{\mc \eta^2}$ are the usual McKay-Thompson series for the $\mb Z_{3 A}$ conjugacy class; the other series are novel.